 Religion:

 The Harappan religion is shrouded in mystery, as the Harappans did not leave any written records.
-However, archaeologists have uncovered a number of artifacts that suggest that the Harappans were a deeply religious people.
+However, archaeologists have uncovered some artifacts that suggest that the Harappans were a deeply religious people.
 The Harappans worshiped a variety of deities, including a mother goddess and a male deity who may have been associated with fertility.
 The Harappans also practiced animal sacrifice, and archaeologists have uncovered evidence of sacrificial pits at Harappa and other Harappan sites.

 Decline and Legacy of Harappan Civilization: